SP4CEBARsystems/Deploy-Laravel-on-Render/README.md

 1. CLick `Add from .env`
 2. Paste the text from the text document you filled in
 3. Click `Add variables`
-4. Modify the `APP_URL` to replace the `your-site-name` with the site name you copied from the `Name` field on top op this page.
+4. Modify the `APP_URL` to replace the `your-site-name` with the site name you copied from the `Name` field on top of this page.
 ### 7. Click `Deploy Web Service`

 ## Debug